Towards Automated Chicken Deboning via Learning-based Dynamically-Adaptive 6-DoF Multi-Material Cutting: Methodology

 \subsection{Multi-Material Cutting Simulator}

 We develop a multi-material cutting simulation environment that supports both the modeling of deformable materials and the coupling between them.
 In our scene, bones and meat are represented using an elastoplastic continuum model simulated with MLS-MPM \cite{10.1145/3197517.3201293}, governed by the von Mises yield criterion.
 MPM-based methods naturally capture large deformations and topological changes, making them well-suited for cutting tasks.
-To differentiate materials, we assign distinct physical parameters—including density, Young’s modulus and Poisson’s ratio—which produce variations in material hardness.
+To differentiate materials and maintain simulation stability, we assign the following distinct physical parameters: $\lambda_m$ = $27.78Pa$, $\mu_m$ = $41.67Pa$, $\rho_m$ = $10^3kg/m^3$, $\lambda_b$ = $222.22Pa$, $\mu_b$ = $333.33Pa$, $\rho_b$ = $2.819 \times 10^3kg/m^3$, where $\lambda_m$, $\mu_m$, $\lambda_b$, and $\mu_b$ are Lamé parameters for meat material and bone material, respectively, and $\rho_m$ and $\rho_b$ the density for meat material and bone material.

 The knife is represented as a time-varying signed distance field (SDF) and approximated as a thin cuboid to accelerate computation.
 Contact between the deformable materials and the rigid knife is modeled by computing the cuboid surface normals and applying Coulomb friction.
 Material separation during cutting is handled directly by MLS-MPM, which inherently supports sharp and clean splitting of material points in soft media.